-Becoming a communications director usually requires at least a bachelor’s degree in a relevant field.
-Many candidates specialize in journalism, PR, communications, English or fundraising.
-Some employers may prefer or require a master’s degree, like the Master‘s in Strategic Public Relations (SPR) from the George Washington University (GW).
+Earning a bachelor’s degree in a relevant field is the first step in becoming a communications director.
+Many candidates specialize in journalism, PR, communications or English.
+Some employers may prefer or even require a master’s degree, like the Master‘s in Strategic Public Relations (SPR) from the George Washington University (GW).

-The SPR program at GW provides a comprehensive background in the practices and challenges of modern PR.
-Students will learn about strategies for managing the rapid spread of information, engaging across multiple communications channels, ensuring corporate responsibility and assessing the impact of public policy on an organization’s reputation.
+The SPR program at GW provides comprehensive training in the practices and challenges of modern PR.
+Students learn to manage the rapid spread of information, engage on multiple channels and assess the impact of communications on an organization’s reputation.

 The SPR curriculum includes coursework in ethics, communications, political socialization and more, along with a capstone project.
 Learn more today on the main program page.